Foundations in Family History 101: Drawing Up the Family Blueprint

 Prerequisites

 Foundations in Family History is a course divided into three sections—Foundations 101, 102, and 103–intended to be taken in succession.
 The course was developed by a team of experienced educators, certified genealogists, and professional genealogists, along with a senior editor and e-learning systems specialist.
 These specialized genealogical educators have created an exciting new course that teaches all the essential concepts to develop excellent genealogical research skills.
-Students will gain confidence along with knowledge allowing them to optimize the growth of their family history.
+Students will gain confidence and knowledge allowing them to optimize the growth of their family history.
 Students must begin with Foundations 101, followed by Foundations 102, and then Foundations 103.
+Each section may be purchased separately or as a discounted bundle.

 How Long Does it Take to Complete an Online Course?